sallen2/dataoceans-interview/README.md

 ## App Discription

-Simple react app that tell if two words are anagrams
+Simple react app that tells if two words are anagrams